GSA/cdoc/_past-members/morgan-dan-2.md

 job-title: Chief Data Officer
 role: member
 active-year: "2024,2025"
-full-role: Data Culture for the Workforce Working Group
+full-role: Data Culture for the Workforce Working Group Lead
 year-range: 2024-2025
 ---
 Daniel Morgan was the first Chief Data Officer (CDO) of the United States Department of Transportation (DOT), having served in this capacity for over ten years.